Sawan Biang

-Sawan Biang (สวรรค์เบี่ยง) is a 1970 novel by Krisna Asokesin is about a young innocent woman named Narin who find herself a victim of lecherous stepson of her sister.
+Sawan Biang (สวรรค์เบี่ยง) is a 1970 novel by Krisna Asoksin is about a young innocent woman named Narin who find herself a victim of lecherous stepson of her sister.
 It was adapted by a movie and four television series.

 Plot

 When Narin's sister Leela lost her fiancée, she was visited by a rich businessman named Worawat who was a widower and a single dad to his son Kawee.
 Kawee was a spoiled man as well as a ladies' man who happen to be Leela's high school crush.
 Realizing their loss of loved ones, they formed a bond and decided to marry.
 This caused a shock to her mother and Narin.
 After their marriage Leela and her family moved to Worawat's mansion despite Kawee's hatred for Leela who he thought was trying to replace his late mother.
 So he planned Narin as doll.
 Following his father's death, he tried to kidnap her.
 Kawee ended up raping Narin.
 Silenced by rape Narin decided to leave the mansion and Kawee was kicked out of his father's will which now belonged to Leela.
 Kawee was shocked when he saw Narin was pregnant.

+Kawee is about to go abroad to finish his studies his best friend Sam throws him a going away party and invites all the classmates.
+Leela has had a crush on Kawee for a long time and goes to the party and brings Kawee flowers, when Kawee sees Leela he looks at her with distain.
+Leela tries to give the flowers to Kawee who then tell her that he does not take flowers form poor people and asks her why she is at his party.
+Sam tells him he invited everyone to the party, Kawee insults Leela tells her that she doesn't deserve to attend his party he really insults her in front of her all her classmates that are now laughing at her.
+Leela starts crying and runs off, Narin is Leelas younger sister hears every word of Kawee's insult and runs after her sister.
+Not looking where she was running, Leela gets hit by a car is taken to the hospital and is badly injured but survives.
+From that day Narin hates Kawee for hurting her sister and causing Leela to get injured.
+Kawee is a huge snob thinking people who do not have money are beneath him.